 For many Italians, Christmas is a Catholic religious holiday, where the people fast all of Christmas Eve (especially no meat).
 If they eat before mass, it is often a small meal of some kind of fish.

-Christmas traditions of Italy including people attending midnight mass on Christmas Eve.
-After mass is the feast and celebration.
+Christmas traditions of Italy include people attending midnight mass on Christmas Eve celebrating the birth of Jesus Christ.

 Father Christmas, or “Babbo Natale,” brings presents on Christmas Eve.

 The Nativity scene, is very popular in Italy.

 On the evening before Epiphany (January 5), a folktale says that Befana flies across the sky and leaves cookies and cakes for kids while they’re sleeping.